inhji/the-laird/README.md

 ### economy

-smaller version of siedler 2 economy lots of buildings that produce lots of goods which are processed 1 or more times
+* smaller version of _settlers 2_ economy
+* lots of buildings that produce lots of goods which are processed 1 or more times

-### goal
+### goal ideas

-produce material to build spaceship/rocket/ to escape
+* produce material to build spaceship/rocket/ to escape
+* build an army to attack the landlord

 ### dev stuff